bjartek/eynkywtka-reactive-streams/README.md

  - start the run script.
 Required kicker gem and python
  - add slides in slides folder in favorite editor
  - Open localhost:8000 in browser.
+ - Enable LivePage (in chrome) or similar plugin for instant reload